How to send text someone from your email program to their cell phone.

 Here’s how to send Email or a text msg from your computer to a cellphone:

-So for example, if you wanted to send me an email from your computer to my cellphone, you’d send an email to 6145278776 @mms.att.net (because I use ATT)
+So for example, if you wanted to send me a text message using your email program, you’d send an email “to:” firstname.lastname@example.org — because I use ATT.

 Below is a list of the email “gateway” addresses for different carriers.